proto-aiken-13/tp/docs/UserGuide.md

 <a name="gradeGroup"></a>
 ### Grade assignments for a group of students: `gradeGroup`

-Sounds tedious to grade the students individually.
-Try the `gradeGroup` command to collectively grade students in a group.
+It's tedious to grade students individually.
+You can use the `gradeGroup` command to collectively grade students in a group.

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**
-Grade a group of students' assignment.
+Grade a group of students' assignments.
 <br><br>
 ***Format***: `gradeGroup GROUP n/ASSIGNMENT_NAME g/SCORE`
 </div>